 Attempting to set

-TransactionMemoryand any of the deprecated parameters concurrently in the
+TransactionMemoryand any of these parameters concurrently in the

 config.inifile prevents the management server from starting.